 Ballet’s Secret Code: The Underlying Principles behind the Days of the Week

 Monday: Les Assemblés – Aplomb

-Schooled from childhood to stand and work in the line of aplomb, Cecchetti’s dancers knew how to use the ‘device’ of the barre.
+Cecchetti’s dancers knew how to use the ‘device’ of the barre.
 This knowledge has gone lost.
 Today, most classical dancers have been trained to shift the body-weight towards the ball of the foot, thereby forcing the leg muscles to hold the body upright, which can lead to an appearance of heavy or over-developed muscular legs.
 This technique makes bad bio-mechanical sense, since the structural muscles of the torso, and not the leg-muscles, are designed to serve that purpose.
-Shifting the weight to the ball of the foot makes the barre work virtually useless; since weight is wrongly allowed to settle onto the standing leg, the resulting tension set up throughout the body not only prevents the dancer from acquiring a stable, harmonious and « lifted » classical line but also hinders him from jumping efficiently, as additional effort is required to push the body back onto the vertical axis before taking off.
+Shifting the weight to the ball of the foot makes the barre work virtually useless; since weight settles onto the standing leg.
+The result is that tension sets up throughout the body preventing dancers from acquiring a stable, harmonious and « lifted » classical line.
+The other effect is of heavy legs, and inefficient allegro technique.
+This is because additional effort is required to push the body back onto the vertical axis before taking off.

 How Cecchetti uses Epaulement

 With the head held erect, eyes gazing straight out towards the audience, the dancer will often move forward along a straight line.
 The body oscillates gently about its central axis, whilst the legs and feet fly along the floor, in fleet counterpoint to the minimal – but always functional – épaulement in the upper body.

 Ornamental as épaulement may appear, for Cecchetti it is above all functional, the natural opposition of the human machine in action.
 He makes use of the head’s natural function as the culminating point of a spiral.